Q: How does Keyboard Classroom work?

 - We also use incentives and military ranks to keep students motivated and rewarded for their achievements.

-- Most importantly, we use our exclusive Finger Guides to hold their fingers on the home row while teaching them to stretch for letters.
+- Most importantly, we use our exclusive Finger Guides (sold separately) to hold their fingers on the home row while teaching them to stretch for letters.

 - We NEVER teach with games yet they earn tokens to play a preselected set of arcade games when finished.
 Within 6 months the student learns the correct finger placement for all the letter combinations and sentences and has developed a speed of 35 words per minute.